albertknows/jekyllboiler-albertfarrales/pages/about.md

 intro_paragraph: >
   My name is Albert Farrales and I'm currently 19 years old.
   I'm a senior about to graduate in two quarters.
-After college I'm a senior about to graduate in two quarters.
 After college I plan to move to Seattle and hopefully start a career in IT.
-  So far I have an internship as an Account Manager at OMT Enterprises Inc. and am attending classes online.
+  So far I have an internship as an Acc.
+Manager at OMT Enterprises Inc. and am attending classes online.
 ---
-Lorem ipsum dolor sit amet, consectetur adipisicing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.
-Lorem ipsum dolor sit amet, consectetur adipisicing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.

 ### A heading